opendistro/for-elasticsearch-docs/docs/security-configuration/tls.md

 - Providing an admin certificate when using the REST management API.
 - Configuring roles and permissions based on a client certificate.
-- Providing identity information for tools like Kibana, Logstash or Beats.
+- Providing identity information for tools like Kibana, Logstash, or Beats.

 TLS client authentication has three modes: